sendbird/sendbird-calls-javascript/README.md

 };
 ```

-`remoteVideoView` option is necessary to play media stream.
-You have to append `<audio>` HTML tag to your page, and pass it to `callOption` to preform a audio call properly.
+`remoteMediaView` option is necessary to play media stream.
+You should append `<audio>` HTML tag in your page, and pass it to `callOption` to preform a audio call properly.

 In `HTML`,
 ```html